Administration

 Bob Wheeler comes to American Heritage School with a diverse background not only in facilities management but also significant experience in security, law enforcement, risk management, institutional emergency preparedness, and medical first responding.
 Originally from Southern California, Bob moved his family to Utah in 2002.
 He earned a BS in Criminal Justice Administration from San Diego State University, and is a graduate of the FBI National Academy.
 Prior to AHS, Mr. Wheeler had a 23-year career in law enforcement, and 7 years as a small business owner.
 Mr. Wheeler and his wife, Shari, are the parents of four children and live in Alpine, Utah.

-Peter Knecht, Director of Marketing, Associate Director of Home and Distance Education
+Peter Knecht, Business Director of Home & Distance Education

-Peter Knecht comes to American Heritage School with extensive background in sales, marketing, and business operations.
-While attending BYU business school, he started his first of many contract sales companies for various telecommunications companies.
+Peter Knecht comes to American Heritage School with extensive background in sales, marketing, and business development and operations.
+While attending BYU business school, he started his first of online subscription service for college students, which he sold.
+Then he moved on to building various sales companies for a number of telecommunications companies around the country.
 The last of which, he grew to become the largest nationally of its kind.
-Recently, after visiting with a friend and Board Member of the school, Peter began volunteering his services in support of the school’s new distance education program.
-Four months later, he officially joined the school as Director of Marketing and Assistant Director of Distance Education and is eager to put his experience to work for this important outreach.
-Peter and his wife Amber stay busy in their house of four boys, and long awaited daughter.
-They enjoy competing together as a family in local triathlons and love Utah and all the wonderful recreation it provides.
+After visiting with a friend and Board Member of the school, Peter began volunteering his services in support of the school’s new distance education program.
+Four months later, he officially joined the school as the Business Director of Distance Education, and helped to re-brand the program as Latter-day Learning and develop The Family School curriculum.
+He continues to put his experience to work for this essential outreach.
+Peter and his wife Amber stay busy in their house of four boys, and "book-end" daughter.
+Of all the things they enjoy, just being together as a family has always been their highest priority.
+Whether at a soccer match or church activity, working in the garden or relaxing together at the park—family time is sacred time for the Knechts!

 Marilyn Patch, Administrative Assistant - Finance